 The board prohibits the taking, storing, disseminating, transferring, viewing or sharing obscene, pornographic, lewd, or otherwise illegal images or photographs, whether by electronic data transfer or other means, including but not limited to texting and e-mailing.
 Because such violations may constitute a crime under state and/or federal law, the district may report such conduct to state and/or federal law enforcement agencies.

-The building administrator may grant approval for possession and use of a telephone paging device/beeper by a student for the following reasons: student is a member of a volunteer fire company, ambulance or rescue squad; student has a need due to the medical condition of an immediate family member; other reasons determined appropriate by the building principal.
+The building administrator may grant approval for possession and use of a telephone paging device/beeper by a learner for the following reasons: learner is a member of a volunteer fire company, ambulance or rescue squad; learner has a need due to the medical condition of an immediate family member; other reasons determined appropriate by the building principal.

 USE OF SCHOOL FACILITIES

-Students must be supervised at all times and are not permitted to remain alone after school or times when school is not in session.
-Students may not use school property after hours without approval.
+Learners must be supervised at all times and are not permitted to remain alone after school or times when school is not in session.
+Learners may not use school property after hours without approval.
 This includes weekends, evenings, and holidays.
 Parents may request approval via a “Building Use” form (available in the school office).
 Fees, certificate of liability, etc., may be required.